jrah/teadictionary/content/teas/spicy-apple-tea.md

   Dried apple, ginger and cornflower petals with the wonderful spicy flavours of cardamom, cloves, pepper, and cinnamon.

-keywords: 'Caramel, fruity, spicy, smooth, sweet'
+keywords: 'Caramel, Fruity, Spicy, Smooth, Sweet'
 notes: >-
   Rich and deep blend of spices on top of perfect flavour of apple.
 Lusciously fruity apple pieces meet aromatic and punchy ginger with warming sweetness of